markSmurphy/distributed-dig/README.md

 *Even though EDNS is support by ~90% of resolvers on the internet [^1], it is disabled by default in `ddig` as it may cause the resolver to return the IP address it considers closest to you, which is counterproductive to the purpose of querying many geographically distributed DNS resolvers.*

 [^1]: [Internet Systems Consortium - Partial EDNS Compliance Hampers Deployment of New DNS Features](https://www.isc.org/blogs/partial-edns-compliance-hampers-deployment-of-new-dns-features/)

+### config

+Specifies an alternative configuration file.

+To create a custom config you can:

+1. pipe **--list-defaults** to a new file: `ddig --list-defaults > custom.json`
+2. Edit `custom.json`
+3. Use the new configuration file: `ddig --config custom.json`

 ### list-resolvers